-The Ringling forwards a copy of this Annual Security Report to FSU Police Department each year.
-To obtain a copy of The Ringling Annual Security Report or The Florida State University Security Report visit www.police.fsu.edu . emergency.fsu.edu/services/seminolesafe or contact FSU Police Department at (850) 644-1234.
+The Ringling forwards a copy of this Annual Security Report to the FSU Police Department each year.
+The University distributes a notice of the availability of this Annual Security Report by October 1 of each year.
+Anyone, including prospective students and employees, may obtain a paper copy of The Ringling Annual Security Report or The Florida State University Security Report by visiting www.police.fsu.edu or by contacting the FSU Police Department at (850) 644-1234.